BC Marine Trails is a non-profit organization working together to help secure long term public access to the BC Coast.

-As users of these lands and waters we are accountable to protect and preserve sensitive ecosystems, wildlife and habitat by minimizing our environmental impact through education and stewardship.
-With rising pressure from industrial and commercial interests, and the understanding and recognition that we largely recreate in unceded traditional lands of coastal First Nations without agreements, we also hold a responsibility to honour and acknowledge whose land we are on and to gain social license.
-We must recreate responsibly and work together to preserve cultural values and consent in an effort to establish public access to the coast.
+As users of these lands and waters, we are accountable to protect and preserve sensitive ecosystems, wildlife and habitat by minimizing our environmental impact through education and stewardship.
+With rising pressure from industrial and other interests in coastal use, the need to secure public access increases.
+We also understand and recognize that we largely operate and recreate in unceded traditional territories of coastal First Nations without agreements.
+It is our responsibility to honour and acknowledge whose lands we are on and to gain social license.

 We are all connected by a shared love for these wild places and together we can do our part in ensuring many more generations get to experience the abundance of our coast.